carpentries/instructor-training/_extras/checkout.md

 Please note that in the past, instructors needed to certify separately for Data and Software Carpentry.
 As of March 2017 that is no longer the case.
-Instructors who have already certified for either Data or Software Carpentry are now considered Carpentry instructors and can teach either set of curricula.
+Instructors who have already certified for either Data or Software Carpentry are now considered Carpentries instructors and can teach either set of curricula.

 > ## Submit an application
 > To help us track your progress through the checkout process and make sure you get the credit you deserve, you will need to submit an application in our database management system (AMY).